 Tips on what makes a good extra-familial assessment, guiding questions and tools and resources to support the assessment are listed in the guidance document.

 The guidance document was piloted by Hackney practitioners and they have shared their experience and key learning in the four short videos below.
-You will also find below Hackney's revised child and family assessment forms with the changes in relation to extra-familial considerations highlighted on the document.
+You will also find below Hackney's revised child and family assessment forms with the changes in relation to extra-familial considerations highlighted on the document, as well as Hackney's local assessment protocol.

-This is the practice guide for assessment and intervention planning for young people at risk of extra-familial harm.
+Assessment and intervention planning for young people at risk of extra-familial harm: A practice guide

 C&F Assessment Template